-5. Complaints related to test questions, grade appeals, or other academic issues related to Academic Review Committee or Promotion and Graduation Committee outcomes should be forwarded to the appropriate faculty member, course director, committee chair, program director, and/or college administrator in accordance with the guidelines/procedures set forth in the College/University Catalog.

-6. Complaints against a final college decision of academic deceleration or dismissal must be submitted to the University President within five working days of notification of the final college decision.
+- b.
+Complaints relating to sexual misconduct will be processed under the procedure outlined in the 'Sexual Misconduct Policy' section of the Handbook. - c.
+Student complaints related to test questions, grade appeals, or other academic issues related to Academic Review Committee or Promotion and Graduation Committee outcomes should be forwarded to the appropriate faculty member, course director, committee chair, program director and/or college administrator in accordance with the guidelines/procedures set forth in the College/University Catalog. - 2.
+Formal Complaint Process: Complaints relating to accusations of academic or professional misconduct as defined in the Student Code of Rights and Responsibilities must be filed directly with the Dean of Students. - 3.
+Complaints against University-affiliated vendors should be initially submitted to the Dean of Students to determine which process is appropriate.